-The strategy for lakes is based on the extensive use of existing gauge networks and the use of the Issykkul super site which has been instrumented for many years and on which operations are granted in the future as part of the SWOT
+The strategy for lakes is based on the extensive use of existing gauge networks and the use of the Issykkul super site which has been instrumented for many years and on which operations are granted in the future as part of the SWOT Cal/Val phase.
+Also, this lake is located under the 1-day orbit of SWOT, and SWOT data will provide tremendous information on the actual roughness and water height variations.
+That SWOT information will be of key importance to address the most challenging features encountered over large lakes and related to the actual roughness variability.

-Ref NOV-FE-0899-NT-050
+Ref NOV-FE-1464-NT-045

-Issue 4 Date 31/03/23
+Issue 1 Date 26/11/24

-Rev 1 Date 17/04/23
+Rev 0 Date 26/11/24

-Page 60/79
+Page 35/46